 When blending your smoothie, remember two things matter more than anything else:

-You should always use organic fruits and vegetables when making a smoothie because non-organic foods may have been sprayed with pesticides which can be extremely harmful to your body and skin.
+You should always use organic fruits and vegetables when making a smoothie because non-organic foods may have been sprayed with pesticides which can be extremely harmful to your body and general health.

 Ingredients For A Fat Burning Smoothie